 Accelerated financial safeguard proceedings are suitable for restructuring only financial debts without freezing the suppliers’ debts.

 Shaped by the insolvency practitioners, pre-pack proceedings also include a pre-pack sale, which is particularly suitable when the debtor’s indebtedness does not make a reorganisation plan possible.
 This specific type of pre-pack seeks potential purchasers under mandat ad hoc or conciliation proceedings, taking advantage of the confidentiality, and then, once a satisfying offer is made, in implementing the sale of the company’s business within a few weeks in subsequent reorganisation or judicial liquidation proceedings.

 Court-assisted restructuring proceedings

-Given their specific nature, the opening of amicable proceedings does not trigger the same effects as the opening of safeguard or reorganisation proceedings: there is no automatic stay, no need for creditors to file a proof of claim.
+Given their specific nature, the opening of amicable proceedings does not trigger the same effects as the opening of safeguard or reorganisation proceedings: there is no automatic stay and no need for creditors to file a proof of claim.

-However, even if the conciliator cannot coerce the creditors to negotiate, the court may grant the debtor a grace period for a maximum period of 24 months if a dissenting creditor takes legal action or sends a formal notice to pay.
+However, even if the conciliator cannot coerce the creditors to negotiate, the court may grant the debtor a grace period that is a maximum of 24 months if a dissenting creditor takes legal action or sends a formal notice to pay.